 top of page

-The Gospel Coalition Leader Tim Keller, Embraces Evolution
+The Gospel Coalition (TGC) Leader Tim Keller, Embraces Evolution

 There are endless reasons why one should utterly reject the heretical Reformed-Calvinist Gospel Coalition (TGC), and this is but another.
 Time after time, through doctrine, beliefs and practices, these heretics (Ti 3:10-11) reveal their true colours and unregenerate estate.